-Just make sure to compare your results with Momondo to ensure you are snatching the best fare.
+Next, compare your results with Momondo to ensure you are snatching the best fare.
 Eight out of 10 times, Momondo's airfare will come out cheaper by a few dollars.

-If you have a simple itinerary involving no more than two carriers, I will write down the airlines' names recommended by the search engines and then head out to their respective websites to run an identical search.
+If you have a simple itinerary involving no more than two carriers, write down the airlines' names recommended by the search engines and then run an identical search on the respective websites.
 That may yield a slightly lower price.

 These websites have dedicated employees that closely monitor various travel search engines for dirt cheap plane tickets.
-Newsletters get immediately sent out to their subscribers when these deals get uncovered, so they don't miss out on these fantastic deals.
+Newsletters get immediately sent to their subscribers when deals get uncovered, so they don't miss out on these fantastic deals.